stefanache/tesseract_opencv-ocr-and-text-recognition/readMe.md

           pip install -r requirements.txt

+From the my github repository root directory missed the pretrained model(frozen_east_text_detection.pb)

+but you can download from https://github.com/oyyd/frozen_east_text_detection.pb

 Also I created the batch file(text_recognition_RUN.bat) for my OS(windows 10 pro) to can have idea about

 how using the text_recognition.py with python and how install/update the requirement.txt